Cultivating bird migration for pest control

 *FOOTNOTE: The Martin Colony gourd stands needed to be moved in early Spring, 2021.
 This move reduced pole stands from 8 to 6 & gourds from 96 to 72.

 Mannington continues to manage one of the premier & larger martin colonies in this region.
-There was an increase in eggs & fledgling chicks in 2022 vs. 2021 and the colony that calls this place home, remains vibrant.
+The 2022 vs. 2023 population was quite similar and the colony that calls this place home, remains vibrant.